FgDevLab/attendance/README.md

    make delete
    ```

-## Frontend Test
+## Automation Test

-To run the frontend tests, utilize the following commands with pnpm:
+To run the automation tests, utilize the following commands in `frontend` folder with pnpm:

 - **Run all tests**:
   ```bash